M5 Motorway (Sydney): New M5

 In 2009, the government released the M5 Transport Corridor Feasibility Study, which investigated strategic options for improving the M5 Motorway corridor.
 The study identified a preliminary preferred option, being the M5 East Duplication, consisted of duplicating the M5 East and construction of a new connection from the M5 East at Arncliffe to Euston Road, Qantas Drive and Gardeners Road.
 The strategic concept for the M5 East Duplication was placed on public exhibition between November 2009 and March 2010 for community and stakeholder feedback.
 Feedback received was used to further develop and refine the scheme.
 In 2012, the scheme become the King Georges Road Interchange Upgrade and New M5 projects, the second stage of WestConnex.
 The New M5 would consist of separate tunnels parallel to the M5 East tunnels and would later become known as M8 Motorway.

 The M8 tunnels were completed in July 2020.
-The tunnels connect to the existing M5 East at Kingsgrove and run roughly parallel to M5 East to St Peters Interchange near the airport.
-The road then connects with the M4-M8 Link to form an inner CBD bypass.
+The tunnels connect to the existing M5 East at Kingsgrove and run roughly parallel to M5 East to Rozelle Interchange, forming an inner CBD bypass.

 Toll

-Since 5 July 2020, when the M8 tunnels opened, majority of the M5 East between King Georges Road and Marsh Street, as well as the M8, is tolled by distance travelled as part of the WestConnex.
+Since 5 July 2020, when the M8 tunnels opened, the majority of the M5 East between King Georges Road and Marsh Street, as well as the M8 Motorway, is tolled by distance travelled as part of the WestConnex.
 A short section of the M5 East between Marsh Street and General Holmes Drive remains toll-free.
-As both the M5 East and M8 are tolled under WestConnex, a vehicle travelling on the M5 East (between King Georges Road and M8) and M8 together will only incur a single toll.
+As both the M5 East and M8 Motorway are tolled under WestConnex, a vehicle travelling on the M5 East (between King Georges Road and M8) and M8 together will only incur a single toll.

-The M5 East and M8 toll charge consists of:
+The M5 East and M8 Motorway toll charge consists of: